Skip to main content

 This article will take approximately ~6 minute to read

-As the Vera C. Rubin Observatory issues its first live alerts of changes detected in the night sky, a UK innovation is allowing us to observe millions of astronomical events as they unfold
+As the Vera C. Rubin Observatory issues its first live alerts of changes detected in the night sky, a UK innovation is allowing us to observe millions of astronomical events as they unfold.

 Dr Héloïse Stevence is a Schmidt AI in Science Fellow at the University of Oxford.